pdenya/cctimesheet/README.md

 A: Weeks start on Monday and end on Sunday.
 The timesheet groups all activity within each week and displays the total hours for that week range.
 This makes it easy to see weekly billing totals at a glance.

 **Q: What does the `--group-time` flag do?**
 A: By default, if you work on multiple projects during the same 15-minute block, each project counts that block separately.
 With `--group-time` (`-g`), unique timeblocks are counted only once across all filtered projects, preventing double-counting when multitasking.
+This is useful when you're **working for the same client across multiple directories**

 **Q: Can I use this for invoicing?**
 A: Yes!
 The output provides verifiable timestamps and session IDs for audit purposes.
 Consider adding your own verification process.